 When the pots are dry, stack and store them.

-- Plastic pots can be stored outside, but make sure they are covered and out of direct sunlight.
+• Plastic pots can be stored outside, but ensure they are covered and out of direct sunlight.
 Sunlight degrades the plastic over time, making it brittle and causing colored pots to fade.

-- Store clay and ceramic pots inside.
+• Store clay and ceramic pots inside.
 Since unglazed clay is porous, it can absorb moisture; the freezing and thawing of winter can cause the pots to crack.
 If stacking ceramic pots, wrap them in newspaper to cushion them and prevent chipping.
 Even glazed pots can crack if left outside in freezing weather.
-These pots can be pricey, so it is best to take good care of them!
-If you cherish yours, bring them inside along with any other types of glass or ceramic yard art.
+These pots can be pricey, so taking good care of them is best!
+If you cherish yours, bring them inside with other types of glass or ceramic yard art.

 Some ceramic pots are only glazed on the outside.